U.S. flag

 CMS is committed to strengthening the monitoring and oversight of Medicaid and CHIP managed care programs.
 To do so, the agency is developing a series of reporting templates and technical assistance toolkits.
-Two Informational Bulletins released on June 28, 2021 and July 6, 2022 provide additional information on the Medicaid and CHIP Managed Care Monitoring and Oversight Tools.
+Three Informational Bulletins released on June 28, 2021, July 6, 2022, November 7, 2023, and June 12, 2024 provide additional information on the Medicaid and CHIP Managed Care Monitoring and Oversight Tools.
 CMS looks forward to engaging and collaborating with states on the implementation of these tools, and anticipates issuing additional tools periodically to improve its monitoring and oversight activities.

 Reporting Templates for Required State Reports